 Average Fall Temperature: Daytime highs sit at around 17 Celsius in September and fall off to 10 Celsius by the end of October.

-Editor’s note: This story was originally published in the November 2016 issue of WestJet Magazine and has since been updated.
+[This story appears in the November 2016 issue of WestJet Magazine and has since been updated.]

 Why to Visit Montreal in the Winter